 2010 Alsace Region of France and Black Forest Region of Germany

 First concert was played in the mountain town of Herterzarten in the Black Forest with the local town band Trachtenkappelle, which was extremely successful.
 We then played beside the Cathedral in Strasbourg to a full audience.
 Going south they travelled to the small French town, Obernai, playing in the market square which was packed.

 Finally playing at Germany’s largest Theme Park, Europa Park, where they had the freedom of the park afterwards.

 2012 Lake Constance, Germany, Austria and Switzerland

 Performing numerous concert around Lake Constance and a special Beer Festival at Rangendingen, whose band had visited Harrogate that year for the Easter Festival.
 At one town square concert there were over 1,000 people in the audience enjoying every minute.

 In August of this year we were invited to travel to Luchon, in the French Pyrenees, which is Harrogate’s twin town, to play at their Fetes des Fleur Festival with great success for three days.

 Based just outside Koblenz they played numerous concert along the Rhine and Mosel rivers.

 Once again attended the Fetes des Fleur in Harrogate’s twin town of Luchon and equally enjoyed the hectic three days of concerts and marching.
 They travelled back through the beautiful Dordogne Region of France performing concerts on the way.

-Tewit Youth Band have played in every Festival since 1979, with distinction!
+Tewit Youth Band have performed in every Easter Festival since 1979 with distinction!